This article may contain links from our affiliate partners. Please read how we make money!

 - Noise: This model is slightly louder than some of the other options.

-The Broan-NuTone 30” Wall-mount model has several impressive features that make it a strong contender in this list.
-This range hood is powerful enough to adequately ventilate your kitchen, keeping your family safe while cooking, and can be converted into a ducted or ductless hood.
+The Broan-NuTone 30” has several impressive features that make it a strong contender in this list.
+This gas range hood is powerful enough to adequately ventilate your kitchen, keeping your family safe while cooking, and can be converted into a ducted or ductless range hood

-In addition to this, it comes with powerful LED lights that illuminate your workspace so you can clearly see while cooking.
-Good lighting is a super important feature of a great range hood, so make sure to consider it when choosing which one to buy.
+In addition to this, the ductless hood comes with powerful LED lights that illuminate your workspace so you can clearly see while cooking.
+Good lighting is a super important feature of a great gas range hood, so make sure to consider it when choosing which one to buy.
 It’s much better at lighting than the Broan-NuTone 36″, which uses halogen bulbs.

 The fan can be adjusted to three different speed settings, offering fine control over the suction power.
 Although a max power of 450 CFM might not sound that high, it’s more than enough to quickly clear out smoke and odors from a kitchen.

-This Broan-NuTone product is yet another range hood that we have no hesitation in recommending.
+This Broan-NuTone product is yet another gasrange hood that we have no hesitation in recommending.
 It’s absolutely perfect for larger kitchens that have plenty of space above the hob for the stainless steel chimney.
-It’s one of the best wall-mount range hoods for gas stoves money can buy!
+It’s one of the best wall-mount hoods for gas stoves money can buy!

 |Noise level||65 dB|